LukaLearningRightNow/CubeApocalypse-ModPack/README.md

 <h1>📥 Installation Guide</h1>

-Cube Apocalypse is a Forge Modpack Which Means it Requires The Forge Mod Loader. install Modpack With Third Party Launchers Automatically or Download Manually From Github ( zip file )
+Cube Apocalypse is a Forge Modpack Which Means it Requires The Forge Mod Loader. install Modpack With Third Party Launchers Automatically ( From Modrinth ) or Download Manually From Github ( zip )

 <h1>You Can Help Us!</h1>